 3. Excess Powder Removal

 As with Selective Laser Sintering, parts are surrounded with the material powder in the build chamber.
-Therefore, any excess unsintered powder needs to be removed from the build chamber and either thrown away or reused in future prints.
+Therefore, any excess unsintered powder needs to be removed from the part, to either be reused (if possible) or thrown away.

 4. Optional Extras